How to protect plants from frost - 9 tricks gardening experts use to keep plants safe below 4 ̊C

 ‘If you have plants in pots outside, now is the time to think of moving them into a well-lit position in a conservatory or cold glasshouse to keep them fairly dry as cold and wet together is usually more damaging,’ adds Andrew.

-When sussing out how best to protect plants from frost, remember that you can take steps to insulate pots, which will protect both the soil and roots of the plants from freezing in frosty weather.
+When sussing out how best to protect plants from frost, you can't wrap plants in bubble wrap, but it can be wrapped about the pots themselves to protect against frost.
+Use it to insulate pots, which will protect both the soil and roots of the plants from freezing in frosty weather.

 'Trap warm air around your potted plants by wrapping the pots in bubble wrap,' suggests Jack.
 'Cold weather, particularly frost, causes the water in plant cells to freeze, but bubble wrap can help them to survive windy winter weather.'